Swiss police suspect Davos plumbers of being Russian spies

 Though many may doubt how much actionable intelligence even the most subtle of agents could lift from the World Economic Forum, the gathering is nevertheless a rare concentration of global power and influence that is tempting to spymasters.

-Alongside Mr Trump – and his retinue, among them his daughter Ivanka and her husband Jared Kushner – other leaders of potential interest to the Kremlin attending this year include president of the European Commission Ursula von der Leyen, Ukraine’s president Volodymyr Zelensky and Hong Kong’s chief executive Carrie Lam, not to mention hundreds of chief executives and senior government officials.
+Alongside Mr Trump and his retinue – among them his daughter Ivanka and her husband Jared Kushner – other leaders of potential interest to the Kremlin attending this year include the president of the European Commission Ursula von der Leyen, Ukraine’s president Volodymyr Zelensky and Hong Kong’s chief executive Carrie Lam, not to mention hundreds of chief executives and senior government officials.

 Attendees spend tens of millions on their personal security at Davos.
 The total costs for Mr Trump – who gave the conference’s keynote speech on Tuesday – are not fully broken down, due to their classified nature.
 But some disclosures give a sense of their scale: the cost of car rental alone for officials from the White House Communications Agency – who ensure the integrity and encryption of presidential communications – will be $266,000 (€239,000) for the two-day trip.